-With all of the rain that we’ve had lately, you know that rattlesnakes will be out in full force this year.
+With all of the winter rains, you know that rattlesnakes will be out in full force this year.
 As the weather starts getting warmer, snakes will become more active and there’s a good chance you’ll encounter one basking in the sun.

 Even though dogs have a natural fear of snakes, canines tend to be curious and a snake can strike before you or your dog sees it.
 To decrease the risk of being bitten, it’s a good idea to stick to well-used trails, keep your dog leashed, and don’t hike alone.
 It’s also important not to let your dog sniff or step where you can’t see, such as around rocks, brushy areas, and downed logs.

 Rattlesnake venom is extremely dangerous as it causes excessive swelling and death of the tissue surrounding the wound.
 If your pet spends lots of time outdoors or accompanies you on hikes and adventures, you may consider the rattlesnake vaccine.
 According to the vaccine manufacturer it will reduce the severity of the symptoms; however you will still need to seek immediate veterinary care for your pup if they have been bitten.